SonnyK33/obsidian/Inflation.md

 	- the poor with no financial assets and public sector wages may be okay
 - in Turkey, landlords who have rent control and corporations seeking foreign investment have been the losers
 	- may not matter, depending who's in power

+**Central Bank targets**
+Many banks adopted a 2% target as was low enough such that it wouldn't impact households' decisions but wasn't too low that central banks would lose levers to loosen policy.
+Zero inflation would push rates close to zero.
+In that scenario, banks would have to adopt heterdox policies (like negative rates) to stimulate the economy.